Call us at 1(866) 60-SHIFT

 Paying off credit card debt is obviously very important in many different aspects, including building a positive credit history and keeping your interest rate as low as possible.
 A low interest rate will result in you saving money through smaller credit card payments.

 Just as managing student loans or business loans can lead to an improved credit score, so can deciding to pay off debt accumulated from credit cards.
+Ensure your month to month payments for all expenses are on time, including mortgage, utilities, auto loans, student loans & credit balances.

 Most credit cards consumers have some sort of debt.
 An average American credit report would show a score of 704 which qualifies as “good.”.
-American households are, though, building more and more credit card debt, with the average American credit card balance being $5,331.
+American households are, though, building more and more credit card debt, with the average credit card balance being $5,331.

 Sure, there are ways to move the credit card debt, like performing a balance transfer.
 While that might help move the debt, it won't pay it off or clear it.
 Using a balance transfer card could even further complicate problems by adding to your debt with a transfer fee for each transfer.